What is a mastectomy?

 Breast reconstruction after mastectomy

 Breast reconstruction is a surgical procedure that restores the appearance of one or both breasts following mastectomy.
-Plastic surgeons reconstruct the breasts using either breast implants, the patient’s own tissue (typically removed from the lower abdomen) or a combination of the two methods.
+Plastic surgeons reconstruct the breasts using either breast implants, your own tissue (typically from the lower abdomen), or a combination of the two methods.

-We perform the highest volume of breast reconstructions in the nation.
-Our expert plastic surgeons can reconstruct your breasts at the same time as your mastectomy or at a later time.
-We will guide you through all your reconstruction options, so that you can make an informed decision.
+We perform a high volume of breast reconstruction procedures each year.
+Our expert plastic surgeons can reconstruct your breasts at the same time as your mastectomy or later.
+We'll guide you through all your reconstruction options so that you can make an informed decision.

-• Latest surgical techniques: We perform the latest breast cancer surgeries.
-Our clinical trials provide access to promising new mastectomy techniques such as robotic nipple sparing surgery.
+- Advanced surgical techniques: We perform the latest breast cancer surgeries.
+Our clinical trials provide access to promising new mastectomy techniques like robotic nipple-sparing surgery.

-• Risk evaluation and counseling: Our cancer risk experts at MacDonald Cancer Risk Evaluation Center determine your risk of breast cancer.
+- Risk evaluation and counseling: Our cancer risk experts at the MacDonald Cancer Risk Evaluation Center assess your risk of breast cancer.
 If you have a high risk of hereditary breast cancer, the Basser Center for BRCA offers specialized guidance and support.

-• Specialty boutiques: Our cancer center boutiques, located at two Penn Medicine hospitals, offer products and services designed for breast cancer patients.
-We provide bra fittings and intimate apparel to help you feel confident and comfortable after mastectomy.
+- Support beyond surgery: Our cancer center boutiques, located at two Penn Medicine hospitals, offer products and services for people recovering from breast surgery, including bra fittings and post-surgical garments to help you feel comfortable and confident.

 Rated “exceptional” by The National Cancer Institute